 Improving the lives of small scale farmers

-This Phase 2 project will consolidate and build upon the achievements of a DFATD funded food security and nutrition project in which CPAR was an implementing partner as part of a consortium of Canadian NGOs.
+This Phase 2 project consolidates and builds upon the achievements of a DFATD funded food security and nutrition project in which CPAR was an implementing partner as part of a consortium of Canadian NGOs.
 Phase 1 was carried out in the Benishangul-Gumuz area in northwestern Ethiopia from 2010 to 2015.
-This new project was developed with the goal of helping communities adapt to climate change by further improving food security and strengthening the capacity of the region to support its own economic growth.
+This project was developed with the goal of helping communities adapt to climate change by further improving food security and strengthening the capacity of the region to support its own economic growth.

 Why this project is important